bpmn-io/bpmn.io/src/blog/2022/004-bpmn-js-nft.md

 * [Connect your wallet](#connect-wallet) (OpenSea currently supported)
 * Browse published NFTs, remix the underlying BPMN diagrams in your processes
-* Publish your own BPMN diagram as an NFT
+* Publish your own BPMN diagram to create ("mint") an NFT from it

 Will you be the first one to mint your company's invoice process?